cloudflare/miniflare/docs/src/content/developing/debugger.md

 ## DevTools

-Breakpoints can also be added via the Wrangler DevTools.
+Breakpoints can also be added via the Workers DevTools.
 For more information, [read the guide](https://developers.cloudflare.com/workers/observability/local-development-and-testing/#devtools) in the Cloudflare Workers docs.